lucasjdepaola/equery/README.md

 # Equery

-Equery is the most intuitive way to query typed json patterns
+Equery is the most intuitive way to query typed json

 ## Syntax